Contact Phone Number HMRC Tax Office | Call 0843 487 1818

 - Renewing your tax credits requires some crucial information including, your National Insurance number, details of earnings (for you and your partner) for the last tax year and your unique 15-digit reference number (found in your renewal pack).

 - The Tax Credits renewal deadline is the 31st July – however, this will be confirmed in your renewal pack.
 Please note that missing the deadline can result in your payments being stopped.

 Assistance with the completion of Tax Credits via telephone

 Due to the personal nature of tax Credits, many claimants prefer to discuss their situation one-to-one – if you wish to contact the Tax Office directly, lines are open on a Monday to Friday from8 amm until 8pm and on a Saturday from 8am until 4pm.

 As an employer there are numerous taxation aspects to be aware of, for ease of reference we have listed some of the most regularly raised questions.

-There are a diverse range of documents that will prove essential to the running of your business, which include:
+There is a diverse range of documents that will prove essential to the running of your business, which include: